QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 Pricing is deliberately simple: the new part takes the state's `FillPrice`, as the broker reported it.
 When several fills land inside one sweep, the quantity is still exact and the price is the broker's reported price at sweep time, not each fill's own — Tradier's poller ships exactly this trade-off today and documents it (`TradierBrokerage.cs:1469-1472`).
-Public today recovers the exact increment price from the change of the average (`PublicBrokerage.Brokerage.cs:697`); the service drops that arithmetic on purpose — it amplifies broker rounding and can even go negative on a tiny part, while the simple price needs no guard at all.
+Public recovers the exact increment price from the change of the average;
+the service refuses that arithmetic on purpose — it amplifies broker rounding and can even go negative on a tiny part, while the simple price needs no guard at all.
+Public's adoption kept the recovery anyway, but inside its own mapping: the state's `FillPrice` arrives already recovered, with a guard that falls back to the plain average when the new part is not positive.
+The service still only copies the price it is given.

 One more detail is load-bearing. **State outlives the terminal event.** Forgetting an order the moment its `Canceled` goes out re-reports every fill if the next sweep lands before Lean applies the event — Schwab's own ADR